ugurcandemiir/CS441_CovidGame/README.md

 # The application idea :

+ Since I always designed other homework for the iPhone, I wanted it to be different this time, and I designed it for iPad.
+The reason for this is to learn layout dimensions and layout constraints.
  I wanted to write an arcade game about Covid 19, which is the problem of today.
 As a player, I put a vaccine icon and designed the incoming objects as microbes.
 Covid 19 vaccine is trying to kill incoming microbes.
 For now, I have only been able to apply the playground and microbes.
 The next step is to get the player to fire.
 In this way, he will kill the germs that come across and continue the game.
  I will also add a startup screen at the same time.
 Then, I will briefly tell the user how the game is played and start the game.
 Finally, I am thinking of making a leaderboard where the scores are kept.